Asif-GD/pseudo-random-mad-libs/README.md

 ## Future Plans
 1. Add a few stories (upto 10)
 2. Take it to the web
-3. Use a AI text-generator api to develop the stories further.
+3. Use an AI text-generator api to develop the stories further.

 ## Credits
 1. Project Idea -